DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       of those segments, thus the fewer the segments, the quicker we will get the mapping.
 NOTE: we may speed it by using tree searching in future.

+  - ``RTE_VHOST_USER_IOMMU_SUPPORT``

+    IOMMU support will be enabled when this flag is set.
+It is disabled by default.

+    Enabling this flag makes possible to use guest vIOMMU to protect vhost from accessing memory the virtio device isn't allowed to, when the feature is negotiated and an IOMMU device is declared.

+    However, this feature enables vhost-user's reply-ack protocol feature, which implementation is buggy in Qemu v2.7.0-v2.9.0 when doing multiqueue.
+    Enabling this flag with these Qemu version results in Qemu being blocked when multiple queue pairs are declared.

 * ``rte_vhost_driver_set_features(path, features)``

   This function sets the feature bits the vhost-user driver supports.
 The